pvasek/kudu-wiki/Kudu-console.md

 ## Upload and expand zip file

 If you try to drop a zip file into the File Explorer UI (per previews section), you'll see a special Zip file drop zone appearing.
 If you drop it there, it will copy the content of the expanded zip file, instead of the zip file itself.
-It's a much more efficient way to upload a large number of small files.
+It's a much more efficient way to upload a large number of small files and folders (folders work best with Chrome).

 This demonstrates the UI: